Letter to Maine Courts: Do the Right Thing

 As a result, the news can be reported when it’s hot and fresh at the legal boulangerie of the courthouse.
 The next day, the news is, as Judge Henry Coke Morgan Jr. put it, “like stale bread, stale anything.”

-Maine’s court administrators were asked to provide that increasingly common on-receipt access through the new software system from Tyler Technologies — a fast-growing, top-100 U.S. corporation the lives entirely on public funds — which they have leased for $16 million.
+Maine’s court administrators were asked to provide that increasingly common on-receipt access through the new software system from Tyler Technologies — a fast-growing, top-100 U.S. corporation that lives entirely on public funds — which they have leased for $16 million.
 Other courts, like San Francisco Superior, have bought their own software for a fraction of that.

 Tyler sets up a “Press Review Queue” for any client court that asks for it, and has it up and running within two to four weeks.
 The clerk does little more than fill out a form designating public cases types.